Data Management

 glider-lab repository

-The glider-lab repository has evoloved into a place to store a) reference documents that need to be accessible to folks outside NOAA and b) files used for processing in GCP.
+The glider-lab repository has evolved into a place to store a) reference documents that can be accessible outside NOAA and b) files used for processing in GCP.
 These include:

 See the repo readme for full folder descriptions.